 Alternatively, the applicant may also claim exceptional ability, or a degree of expertise significantly above that ordinarily encountered in the alien’s profession.

 “The issue in this case is not whether proper bridge maintenance is in the national interest, but rather whether this particular beneficiary, to a greater extent than U.S. workers having the same minimum qualifications, plays a significant role in the preservation and construction of bridges.”

 “It cannot suffice to state that the alien possesses useful skills, or a unique background... regardless of the alien's particular experience or skills, even assuming they are unique, the benefit the alien's skills or background will provide to the United States must also considerably outweigh the inherent national interest in protecting U.S. workers through the labor certification process.”

-For more detailed information about the National Interest Waiver, including minimum requirements and USCIS policies, please click on the relevant links on this page:
+Read the USCIS ruling (Matter of DHANASAR) governing NIW here.
+And for more detailed information about the National Interest Waiver, including minimum requirements and USCIS policies, please click on the relevant links on this page: